andromeda/lya/README.md

 # Lya
-Module Fracture and Recombination for Dynamic Anlysis
+Module-aware Fracture and Recombination for Dynamic Anlysis

 ## More Resources on the Membrane Pattern